| How

 Recruit male nurses, ultrasound technicians, and assistants

 at the local community college if necessary.
+2) If no male nurses or assistants

 are available do as many procedures such as vasectomy as possible

-3.)
-Encourage office staff
+without assistance.
+3) Encourage office staff to

-4.)
-Always give a male patient
+his health issue.
+4) Always give a male patient

 the option of having his wife present for procedures.

-5.)
-Consider putting a ‘Do Not Disturb’
+5) Consider putting a ‘Do Not Disturb’

 sign on the exam door so other medical personnel do not randomly